Slick9000/docker-on-termux/README.md

 with [termux](https://github.com/termux/termux-app), i knew it would be possible to run my [docker](https://www.docker.com) server through it. all [termux](https://github.com/termux/termux-app) requires is some storage and an android 7+ device and you are good to go, which would save you money from having to buy another device for a server.

+**edit:** since then, i've been using it on the nvidia shield (2015) as a server rather than my phone, but the same principal applies.

 <br/>

 ## why [alpine](https://www.alpinelinux.org)?